Xu-Dong/3aQTL_pipe/README.md

 * Refseq gene annotation file (hg19_refseq_whole_gene.bed) and refseq transcript id map to gene symbol (hg19_refseq_id_to_symbol.txt) both files can be downloaded from UCSC table browser.

 ## Make a workspace (root directory) for this project
-***NOTE*** We use pseudo-path in all the codes in src/.
+***NOTE:*** We use pseudo-path in all the codes in src/.
 Users apply the codes should modify the pathes to their own.
 We recommend making a root directory for testing the whole project.
 * Use the command below to build a workspace
 ```
-> cd $HOME
+> cd $HOME # change to home directory
-> mkdir Project_XXX
+> mkdir Project_XXX # change XXX to user defined project name
-> cd Project_XXX
+> cd Project_XXX # change path to the built root directory
 > mkdir input output src matrix-eqtl susieR_analysis
 ```